MV Walla Walla

-The MV Walla Walla (Motor Vessel Walla Walla) is a Jumbo-class ferry operated by Washington State Ferries.
+MV Walla Walla (Motor Vessel Walla Walla) is a Jumbo-class ferry operated by Washington State Ferries.

 History

-The Walla Walla was originally assigned to the San Juan Islands, however in its first year of service it was reassigned to the Seattle-Bainbridge route for which ridership better aligned with the high capacity of the Jumbo-class vessels.
+The Walla Walla was originally assigned to the San Juan Islands, however, in its first year of service it was reassigned to the Seattle-Bainbridge route for which ridership better aligned with the high capacity of the Jumbo-class vessels.

 After being replaced on the Seattle–Winslow route by a Jumbo Mark-II-class ferry, the ship began serving as a fill-in vessel for whenever one of the larger ferries goes into scheduled maintenance periods; usually she can be found on either the Seattle–Bremerton or Edmonds–Kingston routes.
 Occasionally the Walla Walla will still end up filling in on the Seattle–Bainbridge Island run where it spent its early years.
 In late July 2014, the Jumbo Mark-II-class ferry, MV Wenatchee sailed to Vancouver, British Columbia for repairs.
 Since Washington State Ferries had no large backup vessels, the Walla Walla once again found herself on her old run, the Seattle–Winslow route.
 As a result, she was the other vessel on the route on the day the MV Tacoma suffered her massive electrical failure.

+April 1981 grounding

+On April 23, 1981, the ferry ran aground near Bainbridge Island at approximately 7:50 a.m. after heavy fog impacted the navigation of the vessel.
+No serious injuries were reported among the more than 600 commuters.
+Two tug boats attempted to pull the ferry free but were unsuccessful leading officials to wait until high tide approximately 12 hours later.
+Passengers walked off the vessel at approximately 10:15am onto a waiting barge and 2 tour boats.
+The vehicles on the boat were made available to passengers at about 7:30 p.m.